SmirnoffYM/AI-simulator/docs/NetworkProtocol.markdown

 *Type-specific fields*: `degrees`

-`degrees` is a real number.
+`degrees` is a floating point number (represented internally by `double`, which holds value in the range of ±1.7e±308 and about 15 digits after decimal point).
 Agent turns by `degrees` clockwise.
 The number may be negative (to turn counterclockwise).

 `change size`